solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 title: Trying out Julia programming language
 author: hnybom
 excerpt: >
-  This post is about the Julia programming language and my journey starting from zero knowledge to, well, some knowledge of the language.
-So if you, like me, are interested trying out Julia language keep on reading.
+  Julia is a programming language with it's roots in the mathematics.
+The language itself is increasingly gaining momentum and that combined with the boom were seeing in data science demand makes it a very interesting subject.
+This post is about my journey starting from zero knowledge to, well, some knowledge of the language.
+So if you, like me, are interested in trying out Julia language keep on reading.
 If you are already familiar with the subject you can safely skip this one.
 tags:
  - Julia
 ---

 ## Let's try out Julia

-Few forewords.
-I have never tried Julia programming language before but I've read couple of headlines about it.
-The main motivations to me are
+As forewords, I have never tried Julia programming language before but I've read couple of headlines about it and they have peaked my interest on the subject.
+The main motivations to get into the language for me are

-* Julia seems to be gaining some momentum in the programming and especially data science community.
+* Julia seems to be gaining some momentum in both the programming and especially data science community.
-* Even as Julia is dynamically typed it has some static typing going on by enabling the coder to declare a type if he or she wants to.
+* Even as Julia is dynamically typed it has some static typing going on by enabling the programmer to declare a type if it makes the code more easy to understand.
 This is akin of Python's type annotation though it seems a little but more powerful.
 There is a long documentation about this at [docs.julialang.org/en/v1/manual/types/](https://docs.julialang.org/en/v1/manual/types/).
-One very positive thing I read there is that you can only sub type abstract types not concrete ones, as a Spring framework user this warms my mind a lot ;) !
+One very definite upside I've learned is that you can only sub type abstract types and extending a concrete type is not possible, as a Spring framework user this warms my mind a lot ;) !
 * The benchmarks seems to indicate it's much faster than the main competition Python.
 This is due the fact the language is compiled to native code using LLVM.
 * You can utilize Python packages.
 * I have some background with MatLab and similar plotting stuff seems to be the forte of Julia.

-Plotting is actually the "entry point" for this blog.
+This post is mostly about plotting as it was the main motivation for me to get into Julia language.
 I'll try to do same kind of stuff I did with MatLab with Julia.
-So basically this means scripting some plotting.
-So I won't delve into the finer points of e.g. building server side software.
+Basically this means scripting some plotting and I won't delve into the finer points of e.g. building server side software.

 So if you want deep knowledge and insight into Julia as a language this is not the blog post for you, but if you just want to know how to display some data and setup your own Julia environment please do continue.